 Next up was a coffee table.
 Amy was surprised when I suggested bringing in her outdoor porch table as a companion to her new sofa.
 The Upstate NY elements had weathered the wood and rusted the tin top to rustic farmhouse perfection.

 Often Coffee Tables Second as Ottomans

 Who doesn’t love to kick their feet up in front of a fire?
 Whether Amy and her family are watching TV, surfing the internet or reading a book we needed the tabletop decor to be unfussy and carefree.
-I added a set of wooden Americana Whitewashed Weathered Wood Trays for containing books, candles, remotes and seasonal decor.
+I added a set of wooden trays for containing books, candles, remotes and seasonal decor.
 This sturdy set of wooden trays with metal handles are ideal for eating and snacking in addition to entertaining with.

 Nothing says Fall like Candles

 Pumpkin Spice anyone?
 Amy loves candles and ambiance lighting.
 I added a new favorite of mine- The Atlas Candle Holder.
 This cylindrical beauty is a work of art.
 I love it’s sturdy cement base and combination of black steel and copper soldered details.
 I also added a light-up chalkboard painted pumpkin.
 The shadows and light they both create at night is like being in a planetarium.
 Who needs TV, right?

 Always add a metal element…Mixing metals is totally acceptable.
 Here on the table we have three metals all playing well together.
 The tin table top reads as a gray that matches the stripe chair fabric.
 The iron handles of the trays pairs with the Atlas Candle Globe and the copper in the candlestick and pumpkin stem compliment the warm metal of the ceiling fan in their farmhouse style sunroom.

 Embrace imperfection.
 Like your favorite pair of jeans weathered furnishings tell a story.